uima1011/rp2024/README.md

 * without graphics-card: remove line: `--gpus all \`

 ## Run project
+This repo is dockerized, to run/use it in the docker container follow the steps bellow.

 First run in terminal:
 * `./build_image.sh`
 * `./run_container.sh`

+Config:

+* `config.yaml`: set parameters for training, environment, ... here

 Executable skripts: